Guerrilla war in the Baltic states: Background

 The term Forest Brothers first came into use in the Baltic region in the 1905 Russian Revolution.
 Varying sources refer to the forest brothers of this era either as peasants revolting or as schoolteachers seeking refuge in the forest.
 The term Forest Brothers was used and known only in occupied Estonia and Latvia.
 In Lithuania partisans were called žaliukai (Green People), miškiniai (Forest People) or just partizanai (partisans).

-Estonia, Latvia and Lithuania gained their independence in 1918 after the collapse of the Russian Empire.
+Estonia, Latvia, and Lithuania gained their independence in 1918 after the collapse of the Russian Empire.
 The ideals of nationalism and self-determination had taken hold with many people as a result of the independence of Estonia and Latvia for the first time since the 13th century.
 Lithuanians re-established a sovereign state with a rich former history, the largest country in Europe during the 14th century, occupied by the Russian Empire since 1795.

 In the aftermath of the Molotov–Ribbentrop Pact, all three Baltic states were occupied by the Soviet Union in 1940, a move that the Western Allies deemed illegitimate.
 When Nazi Germany broke the pact and invaded the Soviet Union, the Soviet Red Army was driven out of the Baltics and the area came under German military occupation.
 After the departure of Soviet troops from the region, formal independence to the Baltic states was not restored by Germany.
 Meanwhile, Allied declarations such as the Atlantic Charter offered promise of a post-war world in which the three Baltic states could re-establish themselves.
 Having already experienced occupation by the Soviet regime then the Nazi regime, many people were unwilling to accept another occupation at the end of the war.

 Unlike Estonia and Latvia, where the Germans conscripted the local population into military formations within the Waffen-SS, Lithuania never had a Waffen-SS division.
 In 1944, the German authorities created an ill-equipped but 20,000-man strong Lithuanian Territorial Defense Force under General Povilas Plechavičius to combat Soviet partisans led by Antanas Sniečkus.
 The Germans came to see this force as a nationalist threat to their occupation.
-Its senior staff were arrested on 15 May 1944, and Plechavičius was deported to a concentration camp in Salaspils, Latvia.
+Its senior staff were arrested on 15 May 1944, and Plechavičius was deported to a concentration camp in Salaspils, Latvia, but later in August 1944 released and remained under the supervision of the Gestapo.
 Approximately half the remaining forces formed guerrilla units and dissolved into the countryside to prepare for partisan operations against the Red Army as the Eastern Front approached.